Blind That I Might See

 It’s a terrible thing to carry this around with us, because you have to meet the people who are suffering to understand their great heroism, their great patience.
 They don’t scream to heaven to solve every little problem for them.
 They don’t reach out and say it’s fair or unfair that I should have this kind of life when others walk around so wealthy.

 It’s just a bad habit really and it should never be spoken among us.
-Because if the good were rewarded here and now with only good things, how about the one good, the so good person who walked as a human being among us ends on a cross screaming and, at the same time, forgiving us, because we’re stupid, we don’t know what we’re doing.
+Because if the good were rewarded here and now with only good things, how about the one good, the sole good person who walked as a human being among us ends on a cross screaming and at the same time forgiving, forgiving us, because we’re stupid, we don’t know what we’re doing.

 To be a human being is to rejoice and to be happy, and it also to be sad and sorrowful, because that’s what a human being is.
 That’s the stuff of humanity.
 This is no exceptional thing.
 We do not have to do terrible, naughty things to incur punishment.

 What then is to be said for this poor, little blind man?

 Jesus says, because he knows what he’s going to do, he says, “This man is standing here so that once and for all, I will tell you how God loves.”